 - Decreased testosterone production

-Possible side effects for both men and women:
+Possible side effects for all people:

 - High blood pressure